rodrigovivi/linux/dim.rst

 can be used to fix up the mess.
 First figure out which commit in the *rerere-cache* branch contains the bogus conflict resolution, then revert it using this command.
 This ensures the resolution is also purged from any local caches, to make sure it doesn't get resurrected.
-Then run *rebuild-nightly* to redo the merges, correctly.
+Then run *rebuild-tip* to redo the merges, correctly.

 cat-to-fixup
 ------------

-Pipes stdin into the fixup patch file for the current -nightly merge.
+Pipes stdin into the fixup patch file for the current drm-tip merge.

 push-branch branch [*git push arguments*]
 -----------------------------------------